NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 };
 ```

-The following are the specifications for the methods in class AttrCacheTable.
+The following are the specifications for the methods in `class AttrCacheTable`.

 ### AttrCacheTable :: getAttrCatEntry
 #### Description
-Gives the Attribute Catalog entry corresponding to the given attribute of the specified relation in the Attribute Cache Table.
+Gives the *Attribute Catalog* entry corresponding to the given attribute of the specified relation in the *Attribute Cache* Table.

-:::info note
+:::caution note
+* The caller should allocate memory for the `struct AttrCatEntry` before calling the function.
 * This method is overloaded in type of the second argument.
-* The caller should allocate memory for the struct AttrCatEntry before calling the function.
 :::
 #### Arguments
 | Name | Type | Description |